 The result is that some introverts live in two worlds: We run from mundane social interaction, but we’re hungry for the chance to show off our talents.
+(And no, that doesn’t make us ambiverts.)
 Of course, we deal with stage fright just like everyone else; so do most extroverts.
 But to those introverts who actually love performing, the buzz of a well-delivered performance is electric.
 It’s well worth the jitters.

 Introverts Can Be Celebrities Too

 Introverts who like the spotlight are more common than you might think — common enough that more than a few of your favorite celebrities are introverts.
 For example, when I MC’d the book launch for The Secret Lives of Introverts, I got to introduce indie rocker jeremy messersmith, a raging introvert who completely mesmerized the crowd.

 You may also have heard of a shy little introvert named Stefani Germanotta, stage name Lady freakin’ Gaga.
 She once said, “I generally really keep to myself and I am focused on my music… I always feel shy in the Hollywood scene.”

 Or introvert heartthrobs such as Audrey Hepburn, Emma Watson, and Johnny Depp, among many others.
 In fact, given our ability to ignore social invites and pour everything into our art, I wouldn’t be surprised if there are even more introverts among celebrities than among the general population.